AliceO2Group/AliceO2/CCDB/README.md

 of conditions objects on the local disc and retrieve the objects therefrom.
 This can be useful in circumstances of reduced or no network connectivity.

-There are currently 3 different kinds of store/retrieve functions, which we expect to unify in the immediate future:
+There are currently 2 different kinds of store/retrieve functions, which we expect to unify in the immediate future:
-1. simple `store/retrieve` API serializing a `TObject` as a simple ROOT `TMessage`.
 2. `storeAsTFile/retrieveFromTFile` API serializing a `TObject` in a ROOT `TFile` with the advantage of keeping the data together with the ROOT streamer info in the same place.
 3. A strongly-typed `storeAsTFileAny<T>/retrieveFromTFileAny<T>` API allowing to handle any type T having a ROOT dictionary.
 We encourage to use this API by default.

 ## Central and local instances of the CCDB